What happens after Orthodontic Treatment? Retention, Retention, Retention!

-The retention phase is important in preserving your beautiful smile and requires you to wear retainers for a period of approximately 24 months to give you the best long-term stability.
+The retention phase is important in preserving your beautiful smile and is a lifetime commitment that requires you to wear retainers indefinitely to give you the best long-term stability.
 Retainers hold the teeth in their new positions while the bone stabilises around the roots and it’s normal for teeth to feel mobile in the initial retention period while the bone is stabilising.

 Retainers can be either fixed or removable and we will prescribe the most appropriate retainer to suit your individual case.

 Types of Retainers